jlefever/filesplitter/README.md

 python -m piptools sync
 ```

-## Example Data
+## Sample Data

 The supplied Jupyter notebooks assume there are some SQLite databases in a `data/` directory at the root of this repository.
-You can download the example databases from [here](https://github.com/jlefever/ase2023-replication/releases/download/snapshot-1/snapshot-1-dbs.zip).
+You can download the sample databases from [here](https://github.com/jlefever/ase2023-replication/releases/download/snapshot-1/snapshot-1-dbs.zip).
 These databases were created with [cochange-tool](https://github.com/jlefever/cochange-tool) and [depends](https://github.com/multilang-depends/depends).
 This tool takes SQLite databases like these as input.